 Required Courses s - 21 hours (6 hours upper level at UMHB)

-HIST 1311 History of World Civilizations to 1500
+HIST 1311 History of World Civilizations to 1500 3

 HIST 4340 Ancient Greece & Hellenistic World 3

 PHIL 2315 Introduction to Philosophy 3

-PHIL 3316 Critical Reasoning 3
+PHIL 3316 Critical Reasoning

-ENGL 3323 World Literature
+ENGL 3323 World Literature 3

+or

+ENGL 2330 Classical Influences 3

+HUMA 4090 Humanities Workshop

 Plus 6 hours from

 ARCH 4335 Archaeology of Ancient Greece and Rome 3

-ARTS 2351 Art History I
+ARTS 2351 Art History I 3

-CSCH 4320 World Religions 3

-ENGL 2330 Classical Influences 3

 HIST 4313 History of Western Political Thought Through the Enlightenment 3

+HIST 4314 History of Western Political Thought from the Nineteenth Century to the Present

 HIST 4342 Roman Empire & Medieval World 3

-HIST 4314 History of Western Political Thought from the Nineteenth Century to the Present 3
+PHIL 3303 World Views: Christian Thought Engages the Modern World 3

-PHIL 3330 Ancient and Medieval Philosophy 3
+PHIL 3335 History of Philosophy 3

-HIST 1311 HIST 4340 PHIL 2315 PHIL 3316 ENGL 3323 Plus 6 hours from ARCH 4335 ARTS 2351 CSCH 4320 ENGL 2330 HIST 4313 HIST 4342 HIST 4314 HIST 4340Ancient Greece & Hellenistic WorldPHIL 2315Introduction to PhilosophyPHIL 3316Critical ReasoningENGL 3323World LiteraturePlus 6 hours from the following:ARCH 4335Archaeology of Ancient Greece and RomeARTS 2351Art History ICSCH 4320World ReligionsENGL 2330Classical InfluencesHIST 4313History of Western Political Thought Through the EnlightenmentHIST 4314History of Western Political Thought from the Nineteenth Century to the Present

-\ Students who satisfy this requirement (PHIL 2315, HIST 1311) in the core will take additional choice courses in the minor.
+Students who satisfy this requirement (PHIL 2315, HIST 1311) in the core will take additional choice courses in the minor.
 Students majoring in English, History, or Christian Studies may not use the same course(s) to satisfy the requirements of both the major and the Classical Humanities minor.
 Students must meet all prerequisites for all courses.

-\\ If participating in London Studies, students can substitute ARTS 1350, ENGL 2321 or 2322 and HIST 4391 respectively.
+If participating in London Studies, students can substitute ARTS 1350, ENGL 2321 or 2322 and HIST 4391 respectively.